Skip to Main Content

 Creative-Ways-to-Announce-Winners (n. d.).
 Creative Commons Attribution license quick and awesome review.
 Youtube. https://youtu.be/wHSxD4O_wYs?si=ykXqPevvRHLZGF0G

-Watch the Standard 28 video:
+Watch the Standard 28 Video:

 Moukhliss, S. (n. d.).
 Standard 28.
 Canvas Studio.